-- Swipe your finger across the screen in any direction to unlock and touch the Contacts Key . - 2.
-Touch More. - Touch Groups.
-Then select the desired group (Business/ Colleagues/ Family/ Friends/ School). - Touch New Group to add a new group to the list. - Touch More for the following options: Remove Contacts/ Send Message/ Rename Group/ Erase Group.
+- Unlock the touch screen by dragging Slide up to unlock up and touch the Contacts Quick Key ... - 2 Touch More - Touch Groups.
+Then select the desired group (Business/ Colleagues/Family/Friends/ School). - Touch [New Group] to add a new group to the list. - Touch [More] for the following options: Remove Contacts/Send Message/ Rename Group/Erase Group.

-5. Speed Dials
+4. Speed Dials